Bios4Biol/intronSeeker/README.md

 intronSeeker can use two aligners : STAR and Hisat2.
 Hisat2 gives better alignment results but takes longer to run and works only with paired-end library.

+The aligners we tested were the only two capable of handling alignments on contigs with and without the intron.
+We wrapped them to simplify their launch.

 Running alignment, use the commands :

 ```diff